-As noted above, during our fiscal year 2019, the Corporate Governance and Compensation Committee was composed, and is currently composed, of Messrs.
-Brown, Callison and Grote.
-There are no relationships involving the members of the Corporate Governance and Compensation Committee or our executive officers that are required to be disclosed under Item 407 (e)(4) of Regulation S-K.
+During our fiscal year 2020, the Corporate Governance and Compensation Committee was composed of Messrs.
+Brown, Callison and Grote, with Mr. Skarie added as a member of the Corporate Governance and Compensation Committee effective September 8, 2020.
+Mr. Brown will resign as a member of the Corporate Governance and Compensation Committee effective December 15, 2020 in connection with his retirement from the Board of Directors.
+There are no relationships involving the members of the Corporate Governance and Compensation Committee or our executive officers that are required to be disclosed under Item 407(e)(4) of Regulation S-K.